Hilton Metal Forging Limited

 The Company has neither issued any Sweat Equity Shares or Bonus shares nor have boughtback any of its securities nor have provided any stock option scheme to the employeesduring the FY under review.

 24. ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO:

 25. PARTICULARS OF EMPLOYEES:

-Disclosures pertaining to remuneration and other details are required under section197(12) of the Act read with Rule 5(1) and 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is forming part of the Directors' Reportfor the year ended 31st March 2019 and is attached to this Report and marked as"Annexure V" In terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagementPersonnel) Rules 204 there are no employees drawing remuneration in excess of the limitsset out in the said rules.
+Disclosures pertaining to remuneration and other details are required under section197(12) of the Act read with Rule 5(1) and 5(2) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is forming part of the Directors' Reportfor the year ended 31st March 2020 and is attached to this Report and marked as"Annexure V" In terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagementPersonnel) Rules 204 there are no employees drawing remuneration in excess of the limitsset out in the said rules.

 The Company has always believed in providing a safe and harassment free workplace forevery individual working in the Company's premises through various practices and alwaysendeavors to provide an environment that is free from discrimination.
 All employees aretreated with dignity with a view to maintain a work environment free of sexual harassmentwhether physical verbal or psychological.
 The Company also ensures all allegations ofsexual harassment are investigated and dealt with effectively and appropriately.

 Your Company has complied with provisions relating to the constitution of InternalComplaints Committee under the

 Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
 During the financial year ended 31st March 2020 the Company has not received anycomplaints of sexual harassment.

 25. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS